Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging: Phase-sensitive pump-probe hyperspectral imaging

 \section{Phase-sensitive pump-probe hyperspectral imaging}

 The pump-probe experiment uses a pump pulse centered at 1024~nm from a Yb laser and a probe pulse centered at 940~nm from an OPA pumped by the same laser.
 The bandwidth of the pump spectrum is narrower than the probe spectrum by approximately a factor of 3.
 A translation stage in the pump path allows control of the pump pulse delay.
 Figure \ref{setup} shows a schematic diagram of the experiment.
 The probe beam is split into two pulses, delayed by 6~ps, using a Michelson interferometer, and passes through 4~mm of ZnSe to add chirp.
 The duration of the probe pulse determines the time window over which the nonlinear response can be measured, as will be discussed later.
 The pump and probe beams are combined using a dichroic mirror, and each is focused by a lens with a focal length of 600~mm just before the dichroic mirror.
-Telescopes in each path (not shown in Fig.~\ref{setup}) shape the beams so that the probe beam is focused to an approximately 75~$\mu$m full width at half maximum (FWHM) waist and the pump beam to an approximately 200~$\mu$m FWHM waist.
-The common focal plane is where the sample is placed.
+Telescopes in each path (not shown in Fig.~\ref{setup}) shape the beams so that the probe beam is focused to an approximately 75~$\mu$m full width at half maximum (FWHM) waist and the pump beam to an approximately 200~$\mu$m FWHM waist at the common focal plane, where the sample is placed.
 A 500~mm focal length lens collimates the transmitted pump and probe beams, and a small fraction is sampled using a glass wedge and relay imaged using a 300~mm focal length lens to a camera.
-The magnification of the imaging system is calibrated using a resolution target.
-To minimize error from chromatic aberration we used a filtered white light source to backlight the target with only wavelengths between 900~nm and 1100~nm.
+The magnification of the imaging system is calibrated using a resolution target, backlit with a filtered white light source restricted to 900~nm and 1100~nm to minimize error from chromatic aberration.
 The resolution of the imaging system is approximately 30~$\mu$m.
 Images of the pump and probe spots at the sample position are shown in Fig.~\ref{setup}.